The best parts of fall golf, ranked

 The trusty leaf rule

-An errant tee shot in the spring or summer is a penalty.
-Post September, no matter how wild the drive, your opponent is likely to chalk up your ball's vanishing act to that pesky foliage.
+An errant tee shot in the spring or summer is a penalty, but Post-September your opponent is likely to chalk up your ball's vanishing act to that pesky foliage.
 We would love to see the PGA Tour adopt a similar policy for its fall schedule.
 Guys would be swinging for the moon off every tee.

 Cappi Thompson